KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 In KeyboardKit, a ``KeyboardLayoutService`` can generate dynamic layouts at runtime, It provides us with the flexibility we need, to accomodate to the varying needs for different locales, devices, etc.

-KeyboardKit automatically creates an instance of ``KeyboardLayout/StandardService`` and injects it into ``KeyboardInputViewController/services``.
-You can replace it at any time, as described further down, or inject custom services into it with ``KeyboardLayoutService/tryRegisterLocalizedService(_:)``.
+KeyboardKit injects ``KeyboardLayout/StandardLayoutService`` into ``KeyboardInputViewController/services``.
+You can replace it at any time, as described further down, or add custom services to it with ``KeyboardLayoutService/tryRegisterLocalizedService(_:)``.

 ---